 Check out our wine travel guide to Santa Barbara Wine Country.

 Located on the southern end of the Central Coast appellation, Santa Barbara County is about 90 miles northwest of Los Angeles, California.
-The history of this wine country can be traced back to five million years ago.
-Tectonic activity thrust up a huge part of the land, rotated it, and created a geologic anomaly: the mountain ranges in Santa Barbara County are transverse and run east to west, unlike the rest of California where the mountains are parallel to the coastline, positioned in a north-south direction.
+The history of this wine country can be traced back to five million years ago: tectonic activity thrust up a huge part of the land, rotated it, and created a geologic anomaly.
+As a result, the mountain ranges in Santa Barbara County are transverse and run east to west—unlike the rest of California where the mountains are parallel to the coastline, positioned in a north-south direction.
 This topographical feature creates wind tunnels, which enable cool air to flow from the Pacific Ocean into the valleys of Santa Barbara County, keeping the temperatures moderate during the day and cool at night.
 The Pacific Ocean also creates morning fog that cools and protects the grapes in the vineyards.
-All in all, Santa Barbara Wine Country is characterized by little to no rainfall especially during the harvest period, a lot of sunshine, and extremely long growing seasons.
+All in all, Santa Barbara County is characterized by little to no rainfall especially during the harvest period, a lot of sunshine, and extremely long growing seasons.